hasktorch/hasktorch/hasktorch/doc/02-tensors.md

 `Torch.TensorOptions.defaultOpts` and modifying using one or more of the following:

-- `Torch.TensorOptions.withDType` configures the data type of the elements
+- `withDType` configures the data type of the elements

-- `Torch.TensorOptions.withDevice` configures on which device the tensor is to be used
+- `withDevice` configures on which device the tensor is to be used

 - others (see `Torch.TensorOptions`)